SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - What is Absolute path and Relative path ?
 An absolute path is the complete path to a file or directory starting from the root.
 Relative path is relative to current directory.
 - HTTP --> 80 Hypertext Transfer Protocol (Unencrypted web traffic)
 - HTTPS --> 443 Hypertext Transfer Protocol Secure (Encrypted web traffic)
-- SSH --> 22 Secure Shell (Secure remote login and file transfer)
+- SSH --> 22 Secureshell (For secure remote login and file transfer)
 - SMTP --> 25 Simple Mail Transfer Protocol (Sending email)
 - DNS --> 53 Domain Name System (Resolving domain names to IP addresses)
 - Gitbash ---> Is an ssh client and also a mini linux.
 - Protocol ---> We have different protocols like HTTP, HTTPS, SSH, SMTP, DNS etc.
 - $ ---> Normal user ; # ---> Root user (Sudo su -) to exit from root just type exit.
-- pwd ---> Present working directory you will be directly launched in /c/users/saikiran
+- Pwd ---> Present working directory you will be directly land in /c/users/saikiran
 - <command_name> --help ---> Get help from that particular command.
 - What are the basic linux commands ?
 - https://dzone.com/articles/top-35-git-commands-with-examples-and-bonus